ScholtenC/GitTester/README.md

 # GitTester
-Trying out Gitbash Commands, command line editors and sandbox fun to mess with this repo
+Trying out Gitbash Commands, command line editors, and sandbox fun to mess with this repo